Maryland Tax Increase: What Retirees Need to Know (Updated for 2026)

 Generally, no. Distributions from qualified retirement accounts, including 401(k)s, 403(b)s, 457(b)s, traditional IRAs, and Roth IRAs, are not subject to the 2% capital gains surcharge.
 The surcharge applies to net capital gains on taxable accounts and certain other assets when federal AGI exceeds $350,000.

 Maryland still taxes traditional IRA distributions as ordinary income at standard state and county rates.
-What changed is that very large distributions can now push some retirees into the new 6.25% or 6.5% top brackets if Maryland taxable income exceeds $500,000 single or $600,000 joint.
+What changed is that large distributions can now push some retirees into the new 6.25% or 6.5% top brackets if Maryland taxable income exceeds $500,000 single or $600,000 joint.
 Roth conversions involve trade-offs, including the immediate tax cost of the conversion and the possibility that future tax laws or personal circumstances may change.
 Under the new brackets, the size and timing of conversions can affect which Maryland tax tier applies.
 Roth conversion strategies are not appropriate for every retiree, and individual results vary.

 Yes, but the new law phases out itemized deductions when federal AGI exceeds $200,000 ($100,000 married filing separately).
 Deductions are reduced by 7.5% of the AGI above the threshold.
-With the higher standard deduction ($6,700 joint, $3,350 single), some filers who used to itemize may now do better with the standard deduction, though the right answer depends on individual facts.
+With the higher Maryland standard deduction ($6,700 joint, $3,350 single), some filers who used to itemize may now do better with the standard deduction, though the right answer depends on individual facts.

 Relocation is an important decision involving many factors and is generally not driven by one tax change.
 For retirees with Maryland taxable income below $500,000 single or $600,000 joint and federal AGI below $350,000, the practical impact of the 2025 increase is limited.
 Other factors, including cost of living, healthcare access, family proximity, and total state and local tax burden in any alternative state, may be more relevant in a relocation analysis.